suseclee/microCaaSP/README.md

 # microCaaSP
 The microCaaSP is small, simple, and light way of kubernetes.
-The microCaaSP has only one master node, which stripped down version of full CaaSP.
+The microCaaSP has only one master node, which is the stripped down version of full CaaSP.
 The purpose of the microCaaSP is for the people of marketing, sales, and container application developers for CaaSP.
 The microCaaSP deployment downloads two files: microCaaSP.xml and microCaaSP.qcow2. microCaaSP.qcow2 from http://10.84.128.39. `http://10.84.128.39` is behind SUSE vpn.
 Therefore, in order to use the microCaaSP, you should be connected via SUSE vpn.
-And microCaaSP.qcow2 is size of 3.9G.
+The microCaaSP.qcow2 you need for deployment is size of 3.9G.
 Once the image is downloaded, the microCaaSP deployment will continue to create the master node.
 The image will be saved in cache.

-After you deploy the microCaaSP, within a mintute node and Kubernetes in the node are ready to use by`microCaaSP login`.
-The microCaaSP include clusterctl binary.
+After you deploy the microCaaSP, within a mintute the node and Kubernetes in the node are ready to use by`microCaaSP login`.
+The microCaaSP includes the clusterctl binary.
 By `clusterctl init`, users will be also ready to deploy full spec of Kubernetes in any platform that cluster-api supports.
 More information about cluster-API is shown https://github.com/kubernetes-sigs/cluster-api.
 Now you are ready to deploy full stack of Kuberntes any of platforms.

 If you done using the microCaaSP, you can simple destroy by `microCaaSP destroy`